wajahat1064/K-means-Hadoop-Implementation-on-Multi-Node-Cluster/README.md

 cluster is given a unique color, brightened for the cluster and darkened for the corresponding centroid.

+# K_means_output:
-# k_means_output: the folder created by reducer_for_graphing_wdb.py, which contains txt files
-listing the centroids and points of each cluster, with a delimiter line in-between each group of points.
+The folder created by reducer_for_graphing_wdb.py, which contains txt files listing the centroids and points of each cluster, with a delimiter line in-between each group of points.
-This can be deleted, as reducer_for_graphing already deletes the file if it exists and creates a new one.
-It was left in in case you wanted to look at the data.

 # centroids.txt:
 A text file that contains randomly chosen centroids.
 If you wish, you can add/subtract centroids